Maillard Reaction

 Temperature

-This is why food boiled in water (max 100°C) never browns — the temperature cannot reach the Maillard threshold.
-It is also why a good sear requires a ripping-hot pan.
+This is why food boiled in water (max 100°C) never browns.
+The temperature can't reach the Maillard threshold.
+It's also why a good sear requires a ripping-hot pan.

 Moisture

 Water is the enemy of browning.
-Wet surfaces cannot exceed 100°C because the energy goes into evaporating water rather than heating the food.
-This has practical consequences:
+Wet surfaces can't exceed 100°C because the energy goes into evaporating water rather than heating the food.

 pH level